gluster/gluster-ansible-infra/README.md

 * opts: Optional, Default empty, additional parameters being passed to the lvm module, which uses those in lvcreate
 * skipfs: Optional Boolean, Default no. When yes no XFS filesystem will be created on the LV
 * atboot: Optional Boolean, Default no. When yes the parameter "rd.lvm.lv=DM" will be added to the kernel parameters in grub
+* shrink: Optional Boolean, Default yes.
+When no the lvol module will not try to shrink the LV

 ----------------------
 #### Thinpool variable